...

 Closing an Informative PPT

-Informative PPTs share data, so the ideal closure for them are presentation thank you images that show:
+Informative PPTs share data, so the ideal closure for them is a presentation thank-you images that show:

 1. A summary of all the ideas you shared